How you ever tried making Stuffed Skillet Monkey Bread in your cast iron skillet?

 If I use my smaller bundt pan, it will over flow in the oven.
 By using my cast iron skillet and Rhodes Frozen Dinner Rolls, the Monkey Bread turns out perfect.
 You can just take out the amount that fits your skillet.
 I am using a large 10 inch cast iron skillet and 12 frozen dinner rolls.
-If I use my 8 inch cast iron skillet, I use 10 Rhodes Frozen Dinner Rolls.
+If I use my 8 inches cast iron skillet, I use 10 Rhodes Frozen Dinner Rolls.
 If you enjoy Monkey Bread, you will love baking it in your cast iron skillet and using frozen dinner rolls.
-If you have never tried cream cheese in the center of each Monkey Bread, you are definitely missing out on a fantastic treat.
+If you have never tried cream cheese in the center of each Monkey Bread, you are missing out on a fantastic treat.

 When I prepare this Stuffed Skillet Monkey Bread the night before for the next day’s breakfast and then place it into the refrigerator, I make sure to set the cast iron skillet out of the refrigerate on the counter for one to two hours before baking.
 If you place a cold cast iron skillet in the oven, you may crack it.

 Stuffed Monkey Bread

 Recipe type: Breakfast

 - 1 tablespoon cinnamon